Pauldevillers/amazon-sagemaker-generativeai/studio-playground-ui/README.md

 ## **Model 1: FLAN-T5-XXL**

 The first example centers around leveraging the ``FLAN-T5-XXL model``, which is a foundation or large language model, to achieve in-context learning for text generation while also addressing a broad range of natural language understanding (NLU) and natural language generation (NLG) tasks.
-This model has undergone instruction-tuning, implying it has been fine-tuned on more than 2000 NLU tasks and is capable of comprehending natural language instructions.
+This model has undergone instruction-tuning, implying it has been fine-tuned on more than 2000 NLU tasks and is capable of comprehending  **complex natural language instructions**.

-Specifically, you will learn how the model can comprehend multi-turn customer support chat transcripts and how we can facilitate in-context learning by engineering prompts to enable FLAN-T5-XXL to solve various tasks on the provided conversation data.
+Indeed, FLAN-T5-XXL is trained on 1000+ tasks with 11B parameters using an **encoder decoder architecture** , hence it can comprenhend complex text input and perform tasks such as Question Answering, Topic extraction ,Commonsense Reasoning or Title/context generation.

 ![image](images/T5-FLAN-explanation.png)

 ## Deployment steps :